Mistake #4: Not Applying for Grants and Scholarship

 This eligibility is based almost entirely on your income, your parents’ income (if you are under 23 and unmarried), and the amount of money the school has available.

-If you qualify for grants or work-study, it’s usually a good idea to take advantage of these options, since they don’t require repayment.
+If you qualify for grants or work-study, taking advantage of these options is usually a good idea, since they don’t require repayment.
 Remember, though, that all loans will need to be repaid.
 If there’s another way to pay for school, use that first.

 Many culinary schools also have their own scholarships, which you can find by looking on their website or by talking with your financial aid adviser on site.
-Unfortunately, these are usually something that everyone wants to take advantage of, so you can safely assume that the competition will be fierce.
+Unfortunately, everyone usually wants to take advantage of these, so you can safely assume that the competition will be fierce.

 While this should never stop you from applying, you may need to look elsewhere for money.
 Good places to look include:

-This last option might be your best one, since many online resources make it their job to find the best funding opportunities available today.
-No matter what else you do, be sure to take the time and apply.
+This last option might be your best one since many online resources make it their job to find the best funding opportunities available today.
+No matter what else you do, be sure to take the time to apply.

 Although the scholarship application process can be time-consuming and frustrating, the only way to get money is to ask.